 Reducing learned fear and anxiety can be helpful when tackling addiction.
 It makes it slightly easier to dredge up the truth and talk honestly about bad habits.
 This could be useful if taking CBD for alcohol addiction, perhaps.

 Some find that a holistic approach to addiction works best.
 There may be other reasons why someone has an addiction to a particular substance, and is struggling to quit.
 It’s harder to quit alcohol, perhaps, in societies where alcohol is very prominent socially.
 The triggers for relapse are going to be much harder to avoid.
 CBD can help, but developing strategies to avoid relapse situations is important too.
 For most, willpower only goes so far.

 In addition, tackling an addiction indirectly could make all the difference.
 Someone taking opioid painkillers to manage a painful inflammatory illness should look at what’s causing the addiction.
 If a poor diet is to blame, then maybe eating healthier would reduce inflammation and the need to take opioids.
-On this post, there is also potential with CBD drinks for food addiction, CBD for sugar addiction and CBD for comfort eating.
+In this post, there is also potential with CBD genesis drinks for food addiction, CBD for sugar addiction and CBD for comfort eating.

 What’s the most effective way to beat an addiction?

 Scientists specializing in addiction are best in how to treat this issue.
 One side favors a ‘cold turkey’ approach, where the patient immediately stops taking the drug.
 Others prefer ‘harm reduction’, where intake of the addictive drug or habit is gradually rolled back, either by reducing the dose or changing to a less harmful substance.